 - The system allows for the implementation of a computer-generated “high noise event level threshold” that alerts airport staff to an extremely noisy operation at any time of the day or night.
 Letters are then sent to these operators notifying them of the existence of this system and asking that, without compromising safety, the aircraft review its operating practices and perhaps modify its procedures to keep this from happening again.

-PDK maintains a 24-hour hotline that residents may call to notify the airport of a noisy aircraft operation.
-Additionally, residents may also use the airport’s website to report a noisy aircraft operation over the internet.
+PDK maintains a 24-hour hotline and email that residents may contact to notify the airport of a noisy aircraft operation.
+Additionally, residents may also use PublicVue, the airport's noise complaint system, to enter complaints that are then sent directly into the noise monitoring system.
 Airport staff utilizes this information to further understand such factors as time of day and locations of residential aircraft disturbances.

 Please be sure to include your address and the time of the operation.
 (If you would not like your last name or address published in the Monthly Noise Report, please advise in your phone call or email.)